Foundations of regular variation on topological spaces: Random measures and point processes

-for all Borel $A$ from $\sS$ (the uplifted scaling is denoted by the same letter).
-In this way, the scaling is defined on measures with restrictions on their of values, like counting mesures or probability measures.
-Note that the zero measure and all measures supported by the set of scaling invariant elements in $\XX$ are scaling invariant.
+for all Borel $A$ in $\sS$ (the lifted scaling is denoted by the same letter).
+In this way, the scaling is defined on measures with restrictions on their values, such as counting measures or probability measures.
+Note that the zero measure and all measures supported by the set of scaling-invariant elements in $\XX$ are scaling invariant.

-\paragraph{Ideals on counting measures} A particularly important subfamily of measures from $\Mb$ is the family $\Mp$ of \emph{counting measures}, that is, measures with values being nonnegative integers.
+\paragraph{Ideals on counting measures} A particularly important subfamily of measures in $\Mb$ is the family $\Mp$ of \emph{counting measures}, that is, measures whose values are non-negative integers.
 We denote by $\supp\me$ the \emph{support} of $\me\in\Mp$, that is, the set of all $x\in\XX$ with $\me(\{x\})\geq 1$.
-Note that $(\supp\me)\cap A$ is finite for all $A\in\sX$, so that $\supp\me$ is at most countable and
+Note that $(\supp\me)\cap A$ is finite for all $A\in\sX$, so that $\supp\me$ is at most countable (if $\sX$ has countable base) and

-where $c_i=\me(\{x_i\})$ are said to be the \emph{multiplicities} of the corresponding support points.
-A random element $\etap$ in $\Mp$ with its Borel $\sigma$-algebra $\sB(\Mp)$ is called a \emph{point process}. \begin{lemma} Let $\sX$ be a topologically and scaling consistent ideal with a countable open base on a Polish space $\XX$ equipped with a continuous scaling.
-Then the uplifted scaling on $\Mp$ is continuous. \end{lemma} \begin{proof} It is well known that vague convergence of counting measures is equivalent to the point-to-point convergence of suitable enumerations of the support points restricted to a countable open base of $\sX$, see, e.g., \cite[Proposition~2.8]{bas:plan19}.
-Namely, $\me_n\vto \me$ as $n\to\infty$ if and only if, for all sets $\base_l$, $l\in\NN$, from a base of $\sX$,
+where $c_i=\me(\{x_i\})$ are called the \emph{multiplicities} of the corresponding support points.
+A random element $\etap$ in $\Mp$ equipped with its Borel $\sigma$-algebra $\sB(\Mp)$ is called a \emph{point process}. \begin{lemma} Let $\sX$ be a topologically and scaling consistent ideal with a countable open base on a Polish space $\XX$ equipped with a continuous scaling.
+Then the lifted scaling on $\Mp$ is continuous. \end{lemma} \begin{proof} It is well known that the vague convergence of counting measures is equivalent to the point-to-point convergence (pointwise convergence of the atoms) of suitable enumerations of the support points restricted to a countable open base of $\sX$; see, e.g., \cite[Proposition~2.8]{bas:plan19}.
+Namely, $\me_n\vto \me$ as $n\to\infty$ if and only if, for all sets $\base_l$, $l\in\NN$, from a countable convergence-determining base of $\sS$ consisting of $\me$-continuity sets,